v-trof/Ripple.js/readme.md

 $ yarn add proper-ripple
 ```

-Make sure to include it in your webpack (uses babel-loader with es-2015 preset & css-loader)
+Make sure to include it in your webpack (npm/yarn usage) (uses babel-loader with es-2015 preset & css-loader)

 ## Usage